jrigden/mr_rigden_slides/python_for/PITCHME.md

 ---
 ## else

-`else` executes when the expression is false, but not when the loop is terminated by a `break`
+`else` executes when the iterator is exhausted, but not when the loop is terminated by a `break`

 ```
 data = [1, 2, 3, 4, 5]